Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Introduction

-Li$_2$MnO$_3$ is an insulator with a band gap of 2.1 \cite{Tamilarasan2015}$-$2.17 \cite{singhSNAS2020} eV.
-Mn ion in Li$_2$MnO$_3$ has 4+ charge states ($d^3$), and it has high-spin configuration ($S=3/2$) with magnetic moment of 2.3$-$2.7 $\mu_B$ \cite{LeeJPCM2012,StrobelJSSC1988}.
-In the high-spin state, 3 $d$ electrons fully occupy the spin-up $t_{2g}$ band, and thus Mn$^{4+}$ has a nonzero gap due to the crystal field splitting and Hund coupling.
-At low temperature, Li$_2$MnO$_3$ is antiferromagnetic with Néel temperature of $T_N$= 36$-$36.5 K \cite{StrobelJSSC1988,LeeJPCM2012}.
-While the antiferromagnetic ground state of $\Gamma_{3g}$ is reported in early study \cite{StrobelJSSC1988}, recent study suggested that $\Gamma_{2u}$ is the ground state, while both $\Gamma_{3g}$ and $\Gamma_{2u}$ have same magnetic propagation vector $Q_m = (0, 0, 0.5)$.
+Li$_2$MnO$_3$ is an insulator with an experimental band gap ranging from 2.1 \cite{Tamilarasan2015} to 2.17 eV \cite{singhSNAS2020}.
+The Mn ion in Li$_2$MnO$_3$ exhibits a 4+ charge state ($d^3$) and a high-spin configuration ($S=3/2$), resulting in a magnetic moment of 2.3$-$2.7 $\mu_B$ \cite{LeeJPCM2012, StrobelJSSC1988}.
+In the high-spin state, the three $d$ electrons fully occupy the spin-up $t_{2g}$ band, leading to a non-zero gap for Mn$^{4+}$ due to crystal field splitting and Hund coupling.
+At low temperatures, Li$_2$MnO$_3$ exhibits an antiferromagnetic phase with a N\'eel temperature of $T_N$= 36$-$36.5 K \cite{StrobelJSSC1988, LeeJPCM2012}.
+Early studies of Li$_2$MnO$_3$ reported the antiferromagnetic ground state to be $\Gamma{3g}$ with a magnetic propagation vector of $Q_m = (0, 0, 0.5)$ \cite{StrobelJSSC1988}.
+However, recent studies have shown that the $\Gamma_{2u}$ model with $Q_m = (0, 0, 0.5)$ provides the best agreement with neutron diffraction data, while the $\Gamma_{3g}$ model does not match the full refinement results \cite{LeeJPCM2012}.

-There are several studies of Li$_2$MnO$_3$ through the density functional theory (DFT) \cite{,XiaoCM2012,SeoNchem2016,WangJMCA2017,HungruCM2016,ChenJACS2019,HikimaJACS2022}.
-However, detailed electronic and magnetic structures are not fully understood yet.
-While the band gaps are predicted within DFT+$U$ \cite{XiaoCM2012,WangJMCA2017}, GW calculation \cite{SeoNchem2016} or using hybrid functionals \cite{SeoNchem2016,HungruCM2016}, previous studies did not focus on the magnetic ground state, and only consider nonmagnetic \cite{SeoNchem2016,HikimaJACS2022} or ferromagnetic \cite{XiaoCM2012,HungruCM2016,WangJMCA2017} configurations.
-Given that the operating temperature of the battery is around room temperature and $T_N$ of Li$_2$MnO$_3$ is only 36 K \cite{LeeJPCM2012}, paramagnetic phase of Li$_2$MnO$_3$ is very important.
-However, nonmagnetic calculation within DFT cannot describe the paramagnetic spin order properly, since the paramagnetic phase has zero averaged spin due to the fluctuations of the local spin, while there is no local spin in the nonmagnetic phase.
-To study the paramagnetic phase of Li$_2$MnO$_3$ at finite temperature, more advanced theories such as dynamical mean field theory (DMFT) is needed.
+Numerous studies based on density functional theory (DFT) have investigated the electronic and magnetic structures of Li$_2$MnO$_3$ \cite{XiaoCM2012, SeoNchem2016, WangJMCA2017, HungruCM2016, ChenJACS2019, HikimaJACS2022}.
+However, a comprehensive understanding of these structures is still lacking.
+The band gaps have been predicted through various approaches such as DFT+$U$ \cite{XiaoCM2012, WangJMCA2017}, GW calculations \cite{SeoNchem2016}, or hybrid functionals \cite{SeoNchem2016, HungruCM2016}.
+Notably, previous studies have primarily focused on nonmagnetic \cite{SeoNchem2016, HikimaJACS2022} or ferromagnetic \cite{XiaoCM2012, HungruCM2016, WangJMCA2017} configurations, neglecting the magnetic ground state.